dahamsathmina/Vesak_Decoration_Codes/README.md

                                           - Add new lighting patterns.
                                           - Integrate additional hardware (e.g., sensors, Bluetooth modules).
                                           - Adjust timing, sequence order, or relay activation logic.

-**Contribution**

-Contributions are welcome!
-If you have ideas to improve the project, feel free to open an issue or submit a pull request.

-# License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.